Recognition of education – general information

 Further documents relevant for the recognition procedure may be required in the course of the proceedings (e.g. syllabi of courses completed, institutional accreditation of the foreign higher education institution, accreditation of the degree programme, etc.).

-Masaryk University does not return the materials documenting the applicant's education and enclosed to the recognition application.
+Masaryk University does not automatically return the materials documenting the applicant's education and enclosed in the recognition application.

 Means of authenticating the signatures and stamps occurring on the original of the diploma depend on the country that has issued it, i.e. where the applicant earned his/her education.

 The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them.

 The signatures and stamps authentication can be classified into three categories, depending on the (non)existence of an international agreement:

 - No authentication required: There is a valid bilateral agreement between the country and the Czech Republic, concerning mutual legal assistance.
 Diplomas issued in these countries are valid in the Czech Republic without the need of any further authentication of stamps and signatures.

-- Apostille: The respective country is a signatory to the Hague Convention, i.e. a multilateral treaty simplifying the process of legalization of foreign public documents.
+- Apostille: The respective country is a signatory to the multilateral treaty abolishing the requirement of legalisation for foreign public documents (The Hague Convention).
 The authenticity of signatures and stamps on a diploma earned in one of the signatory countries must be certified by a so-called Apostille, issued by a competent authority of the country.
 For the list of competent authorities in all signatory countries please visit the Hague Conference website.

 - Super-legalization: Relates to other countries; the authenticity of signatures and stamps on diplomas issued in them has to be certified by means of a so-called super-legalization (in compliance with the Higher Education Act, section 90, article 3), i.e. verification of the diploma by the Ministry of Foreign Affairs of the state which is the seat of the higher education institution that has issued the document (or its authorized foreign body), followed by the verification of the respective Czech representative office (embassy) based in the foreign country.